Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+* Tweak - Added new capabilities for all aspects of Job Listing Management. e.g. edit_job_listings, add_job_listing etc etc. Admin role will be updated on activation/upgrade.
+If you use custom roles, you'll need to edit them to grant access to the parts you wish.

 = 1.17.0 =
 * Feature - job_manager_user_can_edit_pending_submissions function and setting.
 * Feature - Job summary shortcode - support random display of job (featured or non featured).